LinguaOne adds new edition

 Staff says this service is going to make these services more accessible for those working from home, especially during the pandemic.

 ”I’m extremely excited, this is state of the art.
 This is a platform that is easy to use, it has all of our services combined into one hub.
-We will have on demand video, on demand telephonic as well as our services that you can pre-schedule.
-We have over 300 languages that we can host for you,” President of LinguaOne, Tessa Donato said.
+We will have on-demand video, on-demand telephonic as well as our services that you can pre-schedule.
+We have over 300 languages that we can host for you,” LinguaOne President Tessa Donato said.

 She says she’s excited to start helping people from all walks of life with their translation needs.